Posted by Jessica Petersen on Feb 4, 2014

 Then came the part that required patience: drying.
 Every day, we looked at the clay objects and turned them over so they’d dry evenly.
 Okay, it was more than once a day.
 I waited three days, but they might have been ready after two.

 I like the way the other molds on the toy left lines around the heart, and how the watercolors soaked into the depression outlining it.
 For his, we just got out his regular Crayola washable watercolors.
 We’ll see how well the colors of the two different paints hold up over time.
+(A year later: so far, so good.)

 For the heart pendant I was making for myself, I wanted to add three red cross-stitch Xs along one side.

 Why?
 The Little Engineer is famous for his engineer’s cap.
 It’s funny to think of it, but it was about two years ago when I first convinced him to put on Engineer Hat 1.0 by pointing out that a train engineer would wear one.
-At the time, I thought he would grow out of it before I could get a picture of him in it, but instead it became his signature.
+I had been worried he would grow out of it before I could get a picture of him in it, but instead it became his signature.
 At that age, people would ask me how I got him to keep his hat on, to which I’d laugh and ask them how I was supposed to get it off of him.
 It was a sad day when I finally had to admit he’d grown out of it, but luckily I’d lined up Engineer Hat 2.0, in four different sizes.

 I made a few different designs as well.
 I wanted to try a few different colors for the blue stripes, and then I got creative with a Thomas heart and a heart with blue tracks running all over it.
 I think if I wanted to do the railroad tracks again, I would find a very fine point pen to draw them with instead, because my best attempt is still hard to make out.